crsl4/phylogenetics-class/lecture-notes/lecture8.md

 - It does not reconstruct ultrametric trees, but additive trees
 - An additive tree is a tree that satisfies the four-point metric condition: $d_{AB}+d_{CD} \leq max(d_{AC}+d_{BD},d_{AD}+d_{BC})$
 - Additive trees are always a better fit to distances under non-clock-like behavior
-- There is an algorithm to estimate the ME tree: neighbor-joining (NJ)
+- There is an algorithm to estimate the ME tree: neighbor-joining (NJ) [(Saitou and Nei, 1987)](https://pubmed.ncbi.nlm.nih.gov/3447015/)
 - NJ tree is the same as the ME tree only if distances are additive to begin with, but it has been shown that the NJ tree can be very similar to the ME tree most of the times
 - NJ is better that UPGMA/WPGMA under unequal rates of evolution